He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 Thanks very much.

-Uh and they had to get to the truth.
+You know, the whole thing about the 9-1-11 Commission investigating, and they had to get to the truth.

 They had to find out what happened, and they have to figure out how to stop it from happening again.

-Well, considering the fact that they've basically blown off and ignored information, do we now need a 9-11 commission to investigate the 9-11 Commission?
+Well, considering the fact that they've basically blown off and ignored information, do we now need a 9-11 Commission to investigate the 9-11 Commission?

 Hmm.

-Well, I think this is a good actually, I think this is a good question.
+Well, I think this is a good, actually, I think this is a good question.

 Exactly.

-Uh but the lid's blown now.
+But the lid's blown now.

-And I yeah, I think we need hearings.
+And yeah, I think we need hearings.

-We need an investigation and a hearing into the investigation of the 9-11 committee.
+We need an investigation and a hearing into the investigation of the 9-11 Committee.

 I mean, that's how they do things in Washington.